kynanvwright/rule-post/README.md

 ### Commercial Product Requests

+### Read Receipts
+- Mark all as unread for new users
+- Allow all posts to be marked as read with button press
+- Have unread posts dropdown with links
+- Show dot for unread content in:
+  - Nav pane
+  - Child stream tiles
+- For stream tiles, show dot next to comments if they're unread, instead of response
+- Have button to mark post as unread for all users
+  - Shouldn't need to be used much, but good for testing

 ## Fixes
 - Check which widgets/screens are still in use, delete as required
 - Look for edge cases where RC speeds up stage end and team response gets stuck.